City Council Meeting

-City Council Meeting will be presented in three very different locations over three evenings the first weekend in November.
-Post-show discussions will follow each performance.
-Admission is free.
+City Council Meeting was presented in three very different locations over three evenings the first weekend in November 2012.

 Sometimes people wonder why we don’t have actors do the show.
 What we like to say is that we DO have actors do it.
 You.
 And you are perfect.
 We have been working on City Council Meeting for almost three years now, and we are so excited that the first presentation is in Houston, through this partnership with DiverseWorks and the Mitchell Center for the Arts.
 Both of these organizations are at the forefront of the conversation on how art is part of our lives all the time, and Houston is lucky to have them both.